kai5263499/node-cruisecontrol/README.md

     var config = {
         gather: gather,     // Singular method for gathering a batch of items to process
-        pipeline: [addOne], // Array of functions to perform row-level work
+        pipeline: [addOne], // Array of functions to perform row-level work, functions are applied left to right
-        summary: [avg],     // [Optional] Array of functions to apply in-order to the aggregated output of the pipeline
+        summary: [avg],     // [Optional] Array of functions to apply in-order to the aggregated output of the pipeline, functions are applied left to right
         threshold: {
             mem: 0.7,       // Percentage of memory which must be free
             cpu: 2          // Load average in the last 5 minutes that the CPU must be under